syncfusion-content/blazor-docs/blazor/stock-chart/panning.md

 # Panning in Blazor Stock Chart Component

-By default, panning is already enabled in the Stock Chart, ensuring that users can immediately start interacting with the chart upon rendering.
-This default behavior is controlled by the `EnablePan` API, which is set to **true** by default in the [StockChartZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartZoomSettings.html).
-This means that when a Stock Chart is initially displayed, users can readily utilize the panning feature to move across the data.
+By default, panning is enabled in the Stock Chart, ensuring that users can immediately start interacting with the chart upon rendering.
+This default behavior is controlled by the [EnablePan](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartZoomSettings.html#Syncfusion_Blazor_Charts_StockChartZoomSettings_EnablePan) API, which is set to true by default in the [StockChartZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartZoomSettings.html).

 ```cshtml
 @using Syncfusion.Blazor